Metric Program Synthesis: Metric Program Synthesis Algorithm

-Our synthesis technique crucially relies on this notation of similarity and is presented in Algorithm~\ref{alg:metric}.
-The procedure {\sc MetricSynth} is parameterized over a {distance metric} $\delta$, a radius $\epsilon$, and a domain-specific language $L$.
-The goal is to synthesize a program $P$ in the given DSL that produces outputs $O$ on the given inputs $I$ (represented as a vector).
-The algorithm starts by calling the {\sc ConstructXFTA} procedure which produces a finite tree automaton $\fta$.
-Unlike prior work, the language of this FTA is \emph{not} the set of programs that are consistent with the input-output examples; rather, $\fta$ is constructed by grouping similar values together to reduce the search space.
-Hence, we cannot guarantee that a program accepted by $\fta$ will produce the correct output.
+The main idea behind our synthesis algorithm is to construct an approximate version space by clustering together values that are similar.
+Just as the {\sc Syngar} idea of ~\citep{blaze} groups together values based on an \emph{abstract} notion of observational equivalence, our method groups together values based on this notion of \emph{similarity} and constructs a so-called \emph{approximate FTA (XFTA)} representing programs that produce values close to the desired output.

+Our top-level metric program synthesis approach is presented in Algorithm~\ref{alg:metric} and is parameterized over a (1) {distance metric} $\delta$, (2) radius $\epsilon$, and (3) domain-specific language $L$.
+At a high level, this algorithm consists of three steps:

-To deal with this difficulty, our synthesis procedure performs local search via the loop in lines 3--6 of Algorithm~\ref{alg:metric}.
-In particular, {\sc MetricSynth} invokes {\sc Extract} at line 3 to find a sequence of programs $P$.
-This {\sc Extract} procedure performs greedy search over the automaton $\fta$ to identify programs that are close to the goal --- we discuss this program extraction procedure in more detail in Section~\ref{sec:extract}.
-While $P$'s input-output behavior is semantically similar to the target program, it is not guaranteed to produce exactly the desired output $O$ on input $I$.
-Hence, {\sc MetricSynth} invokes a procedure called {\sc Repair} at line 4 to find a syntactic perturbation of $P$ that exactly satisfies the input-output examples.
-As we discuss in more detail in Section~\ref{sec:local}, the repair procedure is based on rewrite rules and performs a form of tabu search, using the distance metric as a guiding heuristic.
+\begin{enumerate}[leftmargin=*] \item {\bf XFTA construction:} First, {\sc MetricSynth} constructs an FTA that represents a space of programs that produce values close to the goal (line 2 of Algorithm~\ref{alg:metric}).
+However, because this FTA is constructed by grouping similar values together, a program excepted by this automaton does not necessarily satisfy the specification. \item {\bf Program extraction:} To deal with the approximation introduced by clustering, the algorithm enters a loop in which it repeatedly extracts programs from the FTA using the call to {\sc Extract} at line 3.
+The goal of {\sc Extract} is to find a program in the language of the FTA that produces a value that is sufficiently close to the target. \item {\bf Program repair:} Because the extracted program does not satisfy the input-output examples in the general case, the {\sc Repair} procedure (invoked at line 4) tries to find a syntactic perturbation of $P$ that exactly satisfies the input-output examples.
+As we discuss in more detail in Section~\ref{sec:local}, the repair procedure is based on rewrite rules and performs a form of tabu search, using the distance metric as a guiding heuristic. \end{enumerate}

 In the following subsections, we discuss the {\sc ConstructXFTA}, {\sc Extract}, and {\sc Repair} procedures in more detail.